ZUHOWKS/dodate/REPOSITERY.md

 ### ✅ Justification

-- Le placement de la clé dans `/etc/apt/keyrings/` et l’utilisation de l’option `signed-by` assurent que seule cette clé sera utilisée pour ce dépôt, renforçant la sécurité.
+- Placing the key in `/etc/apt/keyrings/` and using the `signed-by` option ensures that only this key will be used for this repository, enhancing security.
-- L’option `sources.list.d/` permet une gestion propre et modulaire des sources.
+- The use of `sources.list.d/` allows for clean and modular source management.

 ---

-## 🔄 Automatisation du dépôt
+## 🔄 Repository Automation

-Des scripts automatisent les étapes suivantes :
+Scripts automate the following steps:

-- **build-dodate-deb.sh** : génère le paquet `.deb` de l’application.
+- **build-dodate-deb.sh**: generates the application's `.deb` package.
-- **deploy-apt-repositery.sh** : met à jour les fichiers `Packages`, `Release`, `InRelease` et `Release.gpg`.
+- **deploy-apt-repositery.sh**: updates the `Packages`, `Release`, `InRelease`, and `Release.gpg` files.
-- **apache2-auto-deploy.sh** : déploie le dépôt sur le serveur Apache.
+- **apache2-auto-deploy.sh**: deploys the repository on the Apache server.

 ### ✅ Justification

-Automatiser ces étapes garantit :
+Automating these steps ensures:

-- Une régularité dans le format et le contenu du dépôt.
+- Consistency in the repository's format and content.
-- Moins d’erreurs humaines.
+- Fewer human errors.
-- Un déploiement rapide en cas de mise à jour de version.
+- Fast deployment in case of version updates.

 ---

-## ✅ Conformité Debian
+## ✅ Debian Compliance

-Ce dépôt :
+This repository:

-- Suit l’arborescence Debian (`dists/`, `pool/`, clés GPG).
+- Follows the Debian hierarchy (`dists/`, `pool/`, GPG keys).
-- Utilise les outils Debian (`dpkg-scanpackages`, `apt-ftparchive`, `gpg`).
+- Uses Debian tools (`dpkg-scanpackages`, `apt-ftparchive`, `gpg`).
-- Met en œuvre des mécanismes de sécurité adaptés (`signed-by`, signature GPG).
+- Implements appropriate security mechanisms (`signed-by`, GPG signature).
-- Fournit une documentation claire pour les utilisateurs clients.
+- Provides clear documentation for client users.

-Il est donc **entièrement conforme** aux standards Debian.
+It is therefore **fully compliant** with Debian standards.

 ---

-## 📚 Ressources utiles
+## 📚 Useful Resources

 - [DebianRepository/Format — Debian Wiki](https://wiki.debian.org/DebianRepository/Format)
 - [SecureApt — Debian Wiki](https://wiki.debian.org/SecureApt)